-One student of Genesis said:

-"In divine Providence we learn that the darkest moments are short corridors leading to sunlit rooms", and so Joseph must now enter into the short corridor of a dark moment which will lead ultimately to the sunlit room of being the deliverer of his own brethren".
+One student of Genesis said and young people should keep this at the top of their minds: "In divine Providence we learn that the darkest moments are short corridors leading to sunlit rooms", and so Joseph must now enter into the short corridor of a dark moment which will lead ultimately to the sunlit room of being the deliverer of his own brethren".

-We are told in Verse two that Joseph was seventeen years old and he worked as a shepherd with his brothers.
+We are told in Verse 2 that Joseph was 17 years old and he worked as a shepherd with his brothers.
 So we know that Joseph was not an idler, but one accustomed to work.
 On this one occasion we are told he was pasturing the flock with the sons of Jacob's secondary wives Bilhah and Zilpah, whose sons were Dan, Naphtali, Gad and Asher.

 The sons were not very well behaved.
 Joseph reported their behavior to Jacob, giving him a "bad report".
-Joseph obviously felt that he was faithfully serving his father.
+Joseph obviously felt that by reporting his brothers' bad behaviour he was faithfully serving his father.
 Note that we do not see Jacob reacting to this report at all.
 It is interesting to note that some point out that the word used for "report" is a word which is sometimes used in a negative sense of an untrue report, slanted to damage the victims (See Proverbs 10: 18).
 Some believe that Joseph might have misrepresented the facts somewhat.
 So even though his report might be essentially true, it was nevertheless exaggerated.
 If this were so, it would be understandable that Joseph was not well regarded for this "report".

 Remember that these men pasturing the sheep of Jacob were a treacherous, murderous bunch of older brothers.
 One of them Rubén had become involved in an incestuous relationship with one of his father Jacob's wives, and as a result had forfeited the birthright because of this terrible sin.
 (See Chapter 15).
-The sons had even murdered surreptitiously despite their vows a man who was in a spousal relationship with their sister of which they did not approve.
+The sons had even tricked and murdered, despite their vows, a man who was in a spousal relationship with their sister.
+They did not approve of the relationship.
 These men were not just nice persons at all.
 Their level of morality was practically nonexistent.
 It is therefore easy for us to see later on how they consciously and without any regard plotted the murder of their brother.